 Cities in California reported the most number of projects seeking funding, with 83 projects, followed by Florida, Texas and Massachusetts.
 In 2021, the top three reported project types in the US were buildings energy and efficiency projects followed by transportation and resilience-related projects.

-188 projects valued at US29.6 billion were reported.
+Of the 319 total projects, 188 were reported alongside individual project costs – which in total were valued at US29.6 billion.
 The average project cost was US$157 million and the median cost was US$2 million.
 All of these estimates are from the self-disclosed responses to CDP-ICLEI Track in 2021.
 To read individual disclosures from local governments, click here.

 However, our analysis finds that this is a significant under-estimate, as the scale of funding needed by US cities is significantly greater for infrastructure.
 The 2021 American Society of Civil Engineers’ 'Report Card for America’s Infrastructure' notes that the total investment gap has gone from US$2.1 trillion to nearly US$2.59 trillion over the last 10 years for US infrastructure.

 Decarbonizing the building sector is crucial to mitigating greenhouse gas (GHG) emissions nationwide.
 Nearly 125 million homes and 5 million commercial buildings across the US are responsible for about 40% of US energy use, amounting to approximately one-third of the nation’s GHG emissions.
 The Bipartisan Infrastructure Law (BIL) is committing US$6.5 billion in energy efficiency and weatherization improvements, intended not only to reduce energy costs for American communities, but also to improve public health and access in disproportionately impacted communities.